 Longevity and Beauty

-– Cofactor of hundreds of enzymes, including enzymes involved in food digestion and absorption.
+- Enzymes: Cofactor of hundreds of enzymes, including enzymes involved in food digestion and absorption.

-– Essential for vitamin A and folic acid metabolism and transportation
+- Vitamin A: Essential for vitamin A and folic acid metabolism and transportation

-– Required for activation of T-lymphocytes (white blood cells required for cell mediated immunity) and making the ‘natural killer cells’ more lethal then they already are.
+- Immunity: Required for activation of T-lymphocytes (white blood cells required for cell-mediated immunity) and making the ‘natural killer cells’ more lethal than they already are.

-– Controls release of insulin (hormone required for absorption of glucose, imbalance can lead to diabetes, insulin resistance, PCOS and infertility).
+- Insulin: Controls release of insulin (hormone required for the absorption of glucose, its imbalance can lead to diabetes, insulin resistance, PCOS and infertility).

 Zinc absorption can be impaired if you are taking antacids and proton pump inhibitors.
-It requires acidic environment for optimal absorption and is therefore best taken away from food on an empty stomach.
+It requires an acidic environment for optimal absorption and is, therefore, best taken on an empty stomach.

 Deficiencies and Excesses

-Vegans and vegetarians can be deficient in zinc as vegetables, fruits and grains are not optimal source of zinc.
+Since fruits and grains are not optimal sources of zinc, vegans and vegetarians can be deficient in zinc as vegetables.
 Phytic acid found in legumes will also block zinc and other mineral absorption.
-In addition smoking, drinking coffee, tea and alcohol increases your need for zinc.
+In addition, smoking, drinking coffee, tea and alcohol increases your need for zinc.